Introduction to TypeScript String Interpolation

 Output:

-Here, we are using the Ternary operator to check the expression’s value and interpolate it in the console.
+Here, the Ternary operator checks and interpolates the expression’s value in the console.

-As we had seen above in example 3, interpolation was applied to arithmetic expressions.
+As seen in example 3, interpolation was applied to arithmetic expressions.
 Interpolation can also be applied to Nested expressions like `${a+b}`.

 String Interpolation for Nested Expressions